 By far the most effective action you can take is to communicate directly with your representatives in the NM House and Senate early and often about the bills you care about.
-We hear that legislators have been inundated by calls and emails, so it is unlikely they will have time to review long emails or messages.
+You can also feel free to reach out to all members of a committee to which any bill is assigned using the links below.
+Legislators are usually inundated by calls and emails, so it is unlikely they will have time to review long emails or messages.
 However, they do count the number of calls and email subject lines stating support for or against.
 Here are some tools and suggested language to help you make that quick email or phone call that will make a difference -

 Take a moment or two to prepare your thoughts before you call or write.

 Identify yourself as a voter from their district and tell them what your priorities are.
 If you're writing an email, make sure the subject of the emails contains your ask to support or oppose and the bill number.

 Share some reasons why you support or oppose these bills.
 Talking points here.

 If you are able to talk to them on the phone or in person, tell them a personal story that informs your priorities.
 Stories always have more impact than facts.

 If you don't know how to contact your representatives, here is the link to look it up.